praveenvj7/Doctor-Intelligence-Feed---AI-agent/README.md

 ## 🤝 Contributing

-If you’re interested in exploring, refining, or collaborating on the codebase, head over to the [GitHub repo](#) and raise an issue or pull request.
+If you’re interested in exploring, refining, or collaborating on the codebase, head over to the Repo and raise an issue or pull request.
 Open to thoughtful discussions and contributions that push healthcare tech forward.

 ---